Financials

 Finance income

-Finance income, comprising mainly interest income from bank deposits, remained insignificant for 2HY2023.
+Finance income decreased by S$7,000 in HY2025, comprising mainly interest income from bank deposits, remained insignificant for HY2025.

 Finance costs